zsc/unified_cg/chapter1.md

 Many BRDFs depend on angle relative to tangent:
 - φ_h: azimuthal angle of half-vector in tangent space
 - Enables modeling of brushed metals, fabrics, hair

+**Parallel Transport**: When tracing rays on surfaces, tangent frames must be parallel transported:
+- Maintains orientation consistency
+- Preserves anisotropic appearance
+- Related to geometric phase in optics

 ## 1.3 BRDF, BSDF, and BSSRDF